Corporation Tax: use HMRC's free filing service

-When you can use HM Revenue and Customs' (HMRC's) free filing services to file your Company Tax Return.
+When you can use HM Revenue and Customs' (HMRC's) free filing service to file your Company Tax Return.

-You can use HMRC’s free filing software - which is available as a downloadable PDF through HMRC’s Online services to send the following information:
+You can use HMRC’s free filing service - which is available through HMRC’s online services to file your company, charity or association’s:

 - supplementary pages CT600A, CT600E and CT600J